Boosts collagen production to revitalize the skin

 Before starting your treatment, it’s crucial to make sure both your skin and the tool are clean to avoid clogging pores or causing an infection (since, you know, you’re poking tiny needles into your skin).
 I always cleanse and tone right before I plan to use, and before I ran out of the five samples, I would prep my skin with the GloPRO Skin Prep Pads.

-Next, turn on the tool to activate VibroTactile Stimulation and LED Therapy, and begin rolling over targeted areas of the face in vertical, horizontal, and diagonal directions for 60 seconds at a time.
+Next, turn on the tool to activate VibroTactile Stimulation and LED Therapy.
+Using gentle touch, begin rolling over targeted areas of the face in vertical, horizontal, and diagonal directions for 60 seconds at a time.
 I split my face into four quadrants, focusing on each cheek, my forehead, and chin for one minute each.
 You can spend a bit of extra time on any stubborn lines or pores, so I would spend a few extra seconds around my nose area to target my pores.

 Once you’ve covered all areas of the face, follow with a facial serum and moisturizer, and you’re done!
 Be sure to clean your tool with a spritz of rubbing alcohol so that your tool is clean and ready to go the next time you use it.